simphony/docs/docs/source/detailed_design.md

 It is the base class for all instances.
 Besides whatever might have been defined in the ontology, they all have 3 basic attributes:
- - uid: instance of `uuid.UUID`, it serves to uniquely identify an instance
+ - uid: instance of `uuid.UUID`, it serves to uniquely identify an instance.
  - session: this is the link to the interoperability layer.
    By default all objects are in the `CoreSession`, unless they are in a wrapper.
  - oclass: indicates the ontology class they originate from.